-- Sir Liam Wormwood, sidhe knight, lamenting his lover lost to Banality
+- Sir Liam Wormwood, sidhe knight, lamenting his lover lost to Banality with a bang, but with a whimper.
+There is no heroic death, no noble sacrifice to save the kingdom.

 If becoming Dauntain could be considered a fate worse than death, then the Undoing is a fate even worse than that.
 The Kithain who experiences this simply ceases to exist, as if she never were.
 This is almost always the final fate of Dauntain as they plunge deeper and deeper into a well of Banality.